Russian conquest of Central Asia: The Great Game

 The British took Sindh in 1843 and Punjab in 1849, thereby gaining the Indus River and a border with Afghanistan.
 The Crimean War occurred in 1853–56.
 A second Persian attack on Herat led to the Anglo-Persian War of 1856–57.
 The Indian Mutiny occurred in 1857–58.
 This was about the time Russian was building forts east from the Aral Sea (1847–53).
 The Russian capture of Tashkent (1865) and Samarkand(1868) produced no British response.

 In 1875, following the conquest of Khiva, Frederick Gustavus Burnaby rode from Orenburg to Khiva, an event that was only important because of his widely-read book.
 Kaufmann's intrigues in Kabul provoked the Second Anglo-Afghan War of 1878–80.
 During the second battle of Geok Tepe Colonel Charles Stewart was on the south side of the mountain doing something that has never been clarified.

 On the Chinese side of the mountains a line of passes corresponding the Karakoram Highway provided a trade and pilgrim route from the Tarim Basin to India.
 It was not clear whether this could be used by an army.
 At the time of Yakub Beg both Russian and British agents were active at his court.
 A number of Indians in the British service mapped the area around the Pamirs.
 Russian expansion in the Pamirs provoked the British to move northward and gain control of places like Hunza and Chitral.

 The Great Game came to an end with the demarcation of the northern Afghan border in 1886 and 1893 and the Anglo-Russian Entente of 1907.

-In contemporary culture

-The Japanese manga A Bride's Story, written by Kaoru Mori, takes time during the Russian conquest in Central Asia.